 It’s best not to get alarmed by this system status screen.
 Even if your Mac already runs fine, MacBooster might still find optimizations, but they may not be as critical as this screen says.

-The point of MacBooster is not only to make your Mac run faster but to also prevent it from becoming slow in the future.
+The point of MacBooster is not only to make your Mac run faster but also to prevent it from becoming slow in the future.
 Many of the warnings shown on the System Status screen are tailored for maintenance and not urgent fixing.
+These are the available System Status: Unknown, Dangerous, Poor, and Good.

-MacBooster 7 comes with a system junk cleaner that scans your Trash, Application junk files, Installer junk files, language files, system logs, system cache and many other areas that can accumulate worthless files over time.
+MacBooster 8 comes with a system junk cleaner that scans your Trash, Application junk files, Installer junk files, language files, system logs, system cache, and many other areas that can accumulate worthless files over time.

 The first run of the System junk cleaner dug up 7.7 GB of junk on my hard drive, but I am to blame for this.
 Most of it comes from the Trash area, which I have not cleaned up in a long time.
 Also, GarageBand takes up a massive 4.9 GB of space!
 These are disk spaces you absolutely want to reclaim when you run out of disk space.

 Your hard drive is not always occupied by junk files generated from apps on your Mac.
-Sometimes, there are legitimate files that you put on your Mac, which sit on the fence of junk.
+Sometimes, you put legitimate files on your Mac, which sit on the fence of junk.
 You walk past these files every day until one day; they are overflowing you start running out of disk space.
 The Large and Old File Cleaner lets you remove those files.

 However, if you are a trigger happy kind of person who takes 10 photos in a row, this is a real lifesaver, and I am not joking.
 Say you take 7 burst photos at once, every 7 days, and you have not cleaned up your drive in 7 months.
 With this option, you can potentially save, 6 (number of duplicate photos out of 7) x 28 (weeks in seven months) x 3 (average image size in MB), which is a good 500 MB of precious disk space.
 I know.
 I exaggerated a little there, but if you think about it, this is how junk accumulates over time.